kitpages/KitpagesFileSystemBundle/README.md

 Versions
 ========

+2018-05-15 : v3.2.0

+* [new] integration with flysystem

+Lot of doc is missing here...

 2012-05-24 : v1.0.0
 * first stable release

 Actual state
 ============
 This bundle is stable.
-The first adapters are :
+The adapters are :

 * Local adapter : file system of the server
 * S3 adapter : for Amazon Web Service AWS S3
+* FTP adapter : for FTP access
+* FlySystem adapater : for a link to flysystem

 Installation
 ============